-- (1) An account rendered to a customer by the municipality in respect of rates or municipal services, including the collection and disposal of refuse, shall be paid by the due date. - (2) The municipality must permit the customer to make representations prior to the disconnection or discontinuation of the supply of electricity, unless - - (a) other users will be prejudiced; - (b) there is an emergency situation; or - (c) the customer has interfered with a limited, disconnected or discontinued electricity supply. - (3) If the customer fails to pay any account within a period of fourteen (14) days after the expiry of the due date, then - - (a) without further notice, the municipality may disconnect or discontinue the supply of electricity to the immovable property in question; and - (b) the chief financial officer or any duly authorised person may instruct attorneys to recover the outstanding amounts. - (4) The disconnection or discontinuation of the supply of electricity shall be effected in the manner that is customarily used or by taking such reasonable and lawful steps as may be necessary. - (5) Any disbursements or charges incurred or raised in respect of the disconnection or discontinuation of the supply of electricity shall be paid by the customer. - (6) If a customer unlawfully reconnects or attempts to reconnect a supply of electricity that has been limited, disconnected or discontinued, then - - (a) the municipality may disconnect or discontinue the supply entirely by removing the service connection from the premises; and - (b) any disbursements, penalties or reconnection charges, together with any outstanding amounts owed in respect of rates or municipal services, must be paid in full before a reconnection can be made.
+- (1) An account rendered to a customer by the municipality in respect of rates or municipal services, including the collection and disposal of refuse, shall be paid by the due date. - (2) The municipality must permit the customer to make representations prior to the disconnection or discontinuation of the supply of electricity, unless - - (a) other users will be prejudiced; - (b) there is an emergency situation; or - (c) the customer has interfered with a limited, disconnected or discontinued electricity supply. - (3) If the customer fails to pay any account within a period of fourteen (14) days after the expiry of the due date, then - - (a) 7 Days notice will be issued to the customer. - (b) without further notice, the municipality may disconnect or discontinue the supply of electricity to the immovable property in question; and - (c) the chief financial officer or any duly authorised person may instruct attorneys to recover the outstanding amounts. - (4) The disconnection or discontinuation of the supply of electricity shall be effected in the manner that is customarily used or by taking such reasonable and lawful steps as may be necessary. - (5) Any disbursements or charges incurred or raised in respect of the disconnection or discontinuation of the supply of electricity shall be paid by the customer. - (6) If a customer unlawfully reconnects or attempts to reconnect a supply of electricity that has been limited, disconnected or discontinued, then -

-- (7) Subject to the provisions of this policy, the chief financial officer or any person duly authorised thereto may enter into an arrangement with a defaulter for the payment of an outstanding account, in which event - - (a) payment may be made by way of instalments, provided that these shall be effected in terms of debit orders; and - (b) the normal supply of electricity to the premises shall be resumed. - (8) In the case of a debtor who applied for indigent subsidy, when the account of such debtor is outstanding and his or her electricity supply has been disconnected or discontinued, the chief financial officer or any person duly authorised thereto may enter into an arrangement in terms of which the debtor effects immediate payment of at least five percent (5%) - (9) Any defaulter who enters into a bona fide arrangement with the municipality for the settlement of arrears, and who fails to honour the terms of such arrangement, shall not be allowed to enter into any further arrangement with the municipality. - (10) In the case of a customer where the supply of electricity has been limited, disconnected or discontinued at least twice during the preceding period of twelve (12) months, the municipality may review the amount of the consumer deposit required from such customer.
+- (a) the municipality may disconnect or discontinue the supply entirely by removing the service connection from the premises; and the customer will have to make a new application. - (b) any disbursements, penalties or reconnection charges, together with any outstanding amounts owed in respect of rates or municipal services, must be paid in full before a reconnection can be made. - (c) Advancement of disconnection by removing an underground infrastructure. - (7) Subject to the provisions of this policy, the chief financial officer or any person duly authorised thereto may enter into an arrangement with a defaulter for the payment of an outstanding account, in which event - - (a) payment may be made by way of instalments, provided that these shall be effected in terms of debit orders; and - (b) the normal supply of electricity to the premises shall be resumed within twenty four (24) hours. - (8) In the case of a debtor who applied for indigent subsidy, when the account of such debtor is outstanding and his or her electricity supply has been disconnected or discontinued, the chief financial officer or any person duly authorised thereto may enter into an arrangement in terms of which the debtor effects immediate payment of at least five percent (5%) - (9) Any defaulter who enters into a bona fide arrangement with the municipality for the settlement of arrears, and who fails to honour the terms of such arrangement, shall not be allowed to enter into any further arrangement with the municipality. - (10) In the case of a customer where the supply of electricity has been limited, disconnected or discontinued at least twice during the preceding period of twelve (12) months, the municipality may review the amount of the consumer deposit required from such customer.

-14. RECOVERY OF RATES FROM OWNERS, TENANTS, OCCUPIERS AND AGENTS
+20. RECOVERY OF RATES FROM OWNERS, TENANTS, OCCUPIERS AND AGENTS